 Understanding Georgia Film, Television and Digital Tax Incentives

 While there are many states who offer film tax incentives, New Mexico and Louisiana shine bright at a total possible 30% and 40%.
 (However, the base is 25%, and many restrictions and qualifications are applied to get beyond the base.)
-Georgia Film Tax Credit (for film and tv tax) from the Georgia Department of Revenue provides Georgia Entertainment Industry Investment that rises above other states with a much more simple approach by offering up to 30% without all the qualifications and restrictions.
+Georgia Film Tax Credit (for film and tv tax) from the Georgia Department of Revenue provides Georgia Entertainment Industry Investment that rises above other states with a much more simple approach by offering up to 30% Georgia Film Tax Credit without all the qualifications and restrictions.
 The base is a 20% transferable tax credit and all you need for the additional 10% Georgia Entertainment Promotion (GEP) uplift is to include an embedded Georgia logo on approved projects and a link to Explore Georgia on the project’s landing page.

 What it means

 Why do film and tv in Georgia?
-What are all the production incentives for filming or doing post-production in Georgia?
+What are all the Georgia film incentives program and qualified expenditures for filming for post production in Georgia?
 Who can I hire?
 What expenditures qualify?
 How do I make sure Georgia certified the project.

--No sunset clause, which, in the film industry, is a Godsend since so many productions end up in unforeseen halts that can take weeks or months to move past.
+No sunset clause, which, in the film industry, is a Godsend since so many productions end up in unforeseen halts that can take weeks or months to move past.
 However, if the projects don't begin filming within 30 days of the date of the certification letter, amendments will have to be made in writing to the GDEcD (Georgia Department of Economic Development) you may be subject to Georgia film tax for your feature film.

--No salary cap on individuals paid by 1099, personal service contract or loan out.
+No salary cap on individuals paid by 1099, personal service contract, or loan out.
 If you are a California filmmaker looking to hire your crew in GA, check with your lawyer to see if you can legally hire independent contractors in Georgia in order to capitalize on the Georgia film tax credit.
 The law is a little vague regarding the effect of AB-5 for CA employers who temp-hire across state lines.

--Payments made to a loan-out company will require 6 percent Georgia income tax withholding.
+Payments made to a loan-out company in 2021 will require 5.75 percent Georgia income tax withholding.

 -Qualified expenditures include materials, services, and labor.
 The credit applies equally to Georgia residents and non-residents.
 There is a salary cap of $500,000 per person, per production, when the employee is paid by “salary,” which is defined as being properly paid by W2.
-If the production company pays an individual for services as a loan-out, as a personal services contract or a 1099 individual meets the criteria for a loan-out, then 6% Georgia income tax must be withheld and remitted by the production company.
+Production expenditures to individuals for services as a loan-out, as a personal services contract or a 1099 individual meets the criteria for a loan-out, then 5.75% Georgia income tax must be withheld and remitted by the production company.

--A Georgia taxpayer may purchase Georgia Entertainment Credits, generally for around $.88 per credit, and apply them to their current year or future tax returns.
-Unused credits carryover for five years.
+A Georgia taxpayer may purchase Georgia Entertainment Credits, generally for around $.88 per credit, and apply them to their current year or future tax returns.
+Unused entertainment credits carryover for five years to lower tax liabilities.